Distinguishing between eczema and psoriasis can be tricky so we’re here to help you understand the difference between these two skin conditions

 You can get help from your GP and in some situations, your GP may refer you to a dermatologist.

-If you’ve been diagnosed with eczema or psoriasis by your GP and you’re seeking treatment specifically for flare-ups, Boots Online Doctor* can give you access to advice and treatment for flare ups for eczema and psoriasis.
+If you’ve been diagnosed with atopic eczema or plaque psoriasis by your GP and you’re seeking treatment specifically for flare-ups, the Boots Online Doctor Eczema Treatment Service* can give you access to advice and treatment for flare ups for atopic eczema, while the Boots Online Doctor Psoriasis Treatment Service* can provide support and treatment for plaque psoriasis.

 There are a number of ways to treat and manage eczema including: